MicrosoftLearning/mslearn-mlops/documentation/01-aml-job.md

 - Define an Azure Machine Learning job in YAML.
 - Run an Azure Machine Learning job with the CLI v2.

+> **Important!**
+> Each challenge is designed to allow you to explore how to implement DevOps principles when working with machine learning models.
+Some instructions may be intentionally vague, inviting you to think about your own preferred approach.
+If for example, the instructions ask you to create an Azure Machine Learning workspace, it's up to you to explore and decide how you want to create it.
+To make it the best learning experience for you, it's up to you to make it as simple or as challenging as you want.

 ## Challenge Duration

 - **Estimated Time**: 30 minutes